kestra-io/docs/docs/developer-guide/variables/filter/urlencode.md

 # `urlencode`

-The `urlencod` translates a string into `application/x-www-form-urlencoded` format using the "UTF-8" encoding scheme.
+The `urlencode` translates a string into `application/x-www-form-urlencoded` format using the "UTF-8" encoding scheme.

 ```twig
 {{ "The string ü@foo-bar" | urlencode }}